rackn/multi-site-demo/README.md

 Prerequists Overview
 --------------------

+The following applications are required to be in your path:
+   * docker
+   * terraform

 The following files are required in the project root directory:
    * drpcli (v4.1 or later)
    * dangerzone plugin binary (available by request from RackN for trial purposes)